9 Best Online Brokers for Stock Trading of 2026

 Trading Platform

-Fidelity’s Active Trader Pro is a fully customizable platform designed for frequent traders.
-It includes real-time streaming data, advanced charting, and trade automation tools.
+Fidelity’s Active Trader Pro is a fully customizable desktop platform with real-time streaming data, advanced charting, and trade automation tools.

 Research Tools